spSmart124/Investment/Security Market Basic/primary market role.md

 #### Rights
 Rights issue is offered by a listed company as proposal of issuing fresh securities to its existing shareholders as on a record date.
 The rights are normally offered on a particula ratio to the no of securities held prior to the issue.
 For example a rights issue in the ratio 1:1 will double the no of share held by existing share holders.
 This route is best suited for companies try to raise capital without diluting the stake of existing share holders.

+#### Preferential
+It is an issue of shared or of convertible securities by listed companies to a select group of persons under 62 of Companies Act 2013.
+This is a faster way to raise equity capital.
+The issuer company has to comply with the Company Act and the requirements in chapter pertaining to prefential allotment under SEBI guidelines which inter alia include disclosure, pricing, notice etc.

+Going for primary market issue, a company has to decide the issue price and calculate it's market capitalisation.

+### Issue Price
+**Issue Price** is the price at which a company's shares are offered initially in the Primary market.
+During the trade of the issues, the market price may be above or below the issue price.
+Investors can follow trades of public issues on the NSE website to check for market price.

+### Market Capitalisation
+Market Capitalisation = Current Share Price * No of Shares in the Market